Gold Museum Bogota – Colombia as El Dorado

 I’ll end this post with Edgar Allan Poe’s El Dorado which was my father’s favourite poem.
 It perfectly reflects the futility of always seeking and never finding that elusive thing that will make life so much easier.
 Just doesn’t happen.

-In the next post I will end out time in the wonderful city of Bogota with a visit to an entirely different type of museum.
+In the next post I will end out time in the wonderful city of Bogota with a visit to an entirely different type of museum dedicated to the art of Fernando Botero.
 Hope you’ll join us.